The Case of Charles Dexter Ward: Inspiration

 In August 1925, Lovecraft's Aunt Lillian sent him an anecdote about the house at 140 Prospect Street, built in 1801 by Colonel Thomas Lloyd Halsey in Providence, Rhode Island.
 Lovecraft wrote back, "So the Halsey house is haunted!
 Ugh!
 That's where Wild Tom Halsey kept live terrapins in the cellar—maybe it's their ghosts.
 Anyway, it's a magnificent old mansion, & a credit to a magnificent old town!"
 Lovecraft would make this house—renumbered as 100 Prospect—the basis for the Ward house.
 The following month, September 1925, Lovecraft read Providence in Colonial Times, by Gertrude Selwyn Kimball, a 1912 history that provided him the anecdotes about John Merritt and Dr. Checkley that he incorporated into his novel.

 A possible literary model is Walter de la Mare's novel The Return (1910), which Lovecraft read in mid-1926.
 He describes it in his essay "Supernatural Horror in Literature" as a tale in which "We see the soul of a dead man reach out of its grave of two centuries and fasten itself on the flesh of the living."

 The theme of a descendant who closely resembles a distant ancestor may come from Nathaniel Hawthorne's The House of the Seven Gables, which Lovecraft called "New England's greatest contribution to weird literature" in "Supernatural Horror in Literature".

 Another proposed literary source is M. R. James' short story "Count Magnus", also praised in "Supernatural Horror in Literature", which suggests the resurrection of a sinister 17th century figure.

 The germ of inspiration came from Lovecraft reading Cotton Mather and running across a quote from Borellus.
-Borellus is Petrus Borellus aka Dr Pierre Borel, a well-known French doctor and alchemist.
+Borellus is Petrus Borellus, also known as Pierre Borel, a well-known French doctor and alchemist.
 The quote refers to old experiments of the alchemists in creating life/rebirth from death using essential salts.
 The entire quote (which is actually a paraphrasing by Mather) is as follows:

 Reception

 Lovecraft himself was displeased with the novel, calling it a "cumbrous, creaking bit of self-conscious antiquarianism".
 He made little effort to publish the work, leaving it to be published posthumously in Weird Tales by August Derleth and Donald Wandrei.

-Writing in the New York Times, reviewer William Poster described Ward as "a good story in the New England witchcraft tradition, well seasoned with alchemy, vampirism, ancient documents and mummy-stealing".
+Writing in The New York Times, reviewer William Poster described Ward as "a good story in the New England witchcraft tradition, well seasoned with alchemy, vampirism, ancient documents and mummy-stealing".
 Horror historian Les Daniels called The Case of Charles Dexter Ward Lovecraft's "finest novel".
 E. F. Bleiler noted that the short novel, "despite its being strangely tired and routine, has interesting concepts and good moments".
 Baird Searles found that "HPL's great knowledge of New England history provides a convincing background" for the story.
 Douglas Robillard stated Lovecraft's negative assessment of The Case of Charles Dexter Ward was "too harsh; this is one of his finest works".